Last reviewed 22 October 2021

 Specific job training: knowledge and understanding of the operating principles and controls of the lift truck to be used and how it will be used in the employer’s workplace.

 Familiarisation training: applying what has been learnt, under normal working conditions, on the job.
+This suggests that drivers may need to be given specific information during the induction so they understand site rules.

 Employers must use accredited training providers or have their internal training accredited to the standards within the Approved Code of Practice.
 The HSE itself no longer administers accrediting bodies.
 While the accredited body should supply a certificate for successful operators, the HSE is keen to stress that there is no such document as a lift truck licence.